Facing the Challenges of Poverty Head On

 Staff Impacting Student Outcomes

 Each employee helps to shape the lives of the students we serve at MHS.
-Whether students graduate from here or not, the MHS community leaves imprints and helps to will students to lead healthy, fulfilling, and productive lives.
+Whether students graduate from the school or not, the MHS community leaves imprints and helps students to lead healthy, fulfilling, and productive lives.

 Early Childhood Education

 MHS has announced an expansion of our mission into early childhood education.
 We will serve more children in need with the opening of Catherine Hershey Schools for Early Learning.